paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

 # Mapper Tool Configuration Options

 The redux mapper tool accepts a set of configuration options.
-These configuration options can be specified either by using a `redux-mapper.json` configuration file (the preferred way) or by supplying command-line arguments directly to the tool script when invoking it with *node*.
+These configuration options can be specified either by using a `redux-mapper.json` configuration file (the preferred way) or by supplying command line arguments directly to the tool script when invoking it with *node*.

 The preferred way to configure the redux mapper tool is to create a `redux-mapper.json` file in the root folder of your